NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 The current workflow is comprised of three main paths, as depicted at a high level in the image below and described in greater detail under directories Path_A, Path_B, and Path_C.

+Note that the RWE predicate has been replaced with the following predicates:

+    associated_with

+      associated_with_increased(decreased)_likelihood_of

+      correlated_with

+        positively_correlated_with

+        negatively_correlated_with

 ![image](https://user-images.githubusercontent.com/26254388/189464364-3d6824ce-7ee2-4d0e-9128-3d6c06588f5e.png)